fryktoria/On-the-Fly-Shortest-Path/README.md

 The `Cost on graph` is associated with the path over the selected line layer, from the entry point to the exit point.
 The core QGIS network analysis library Dijkstra algorithm is used to calculate the shortest path.

-The measurements of the lines from the start point/exit point to the graph and the distance of the path on graph are being made with different algorithms.
-There is a possibility that the results produce different length units.
-This case is identified and an error message is displayed in the Results window.
+The measurements of the lines from the start point/exit point to the graph and the distance of the path on graph are being made as per the active CRS of the QGIS project.
+The QGIS 'on the fly' transformation feature can be used to take measurements with different CRS.
+The Results window presents the CRS and ellipsoid which have been used for the measurement.

 ## Fiber Loss Budget measurements